KarstenPoddig/movie_app/README.md

 ## Frontend

-The frontend is written with the Angular Framework and Typescript.
+The frontend is written in Typescript with Angular.